-Procedures done as the root user after Section 2.4 need to have the LFS environment variable set FOR THE ROOT USER.
+• Procedures done as the root user after Section 2.4 need to have the LFS environment variable set FOR THE ROOT USER.

 2.3.2.
-Chapter 5
+Chapter 5-6

-- The /mnt/lfs partition must be mounted. - ALL instructions in Chapter 5 must be done by user lfs.
-A su lfs needs to be done before any task in Chapter 5. - The procedures in Section 5.3, "General Compilation Instructions" are critical.
-If there is any doubt about installing a package, ensure any previously expanded tarballs are removed, re-extract the package files, and complete all instructions in that section.
+- The /mnt/lfs partition must be mounted. - These two chapters must be done as user lfs.
+A su lfs needs to be done before any task in these chapters.
+Failing to do that, you are at risk of installing packages to the host, and potentially rendering it unusable. - The procedures in General Compilation Instructions are critical.
+If there is any doubt about installing a package, ensure any previously expanded tarballs are removed, then re-extract the package files, and complete all instructions in that section.

 2.3.3.
-Chapters 6-8
+Chapter 7-10

-- The /mnt/lfs partition must be mounted. - When entering chroot, the LFS environment variable must be set for root.
-The LFS variable is not used otherwise. - The virtual file systems must be mounted.
-This can be done before or after entering chroot by changing to a host virtual terminal and, as root, running the commands in Section 6.2.2, "Mounting and Populating /dev" and Section 6.2.3, "Mounting Virtual Kernel File Systems".
+• The /mnt/lfs partition must be mounted.

+- A few operations, from "Changing Ownership" to "Entering the Chroot Environment" must be done as the root user, with the LFS environment variable set for the rootuser. - When entering chroot, the LFS environment variable must be set for root.
+The LFS variable is not used afterwards. - The virtual file systems must be mounted.
+This can be done before or after entering chroot by changing to a host virtual terminal and, as root, running the commands in Section 7.3.2, "Mounting and Populating /dev" and Section 7.3.3, "Mounting Virtual Kernel File Systems".